-My journey stared in Miami with a wonderful RE and a fantastic clinic.
+My journey stared in Miami with a wonderful fertility doctor, and a fantastic clinic.
 My doctor was the type to come and greet you at the door.
 His nursing staff went above and beyond.
 When I first met my doctor I felt a connection.
 He talked to me in a language that I understood.
 I knew I was never leaving this clinic until I had success.
 He suggested IUI’s based on my fertility levels and antral follicle count.
 I agreed and we went for it.
 With no success a few times we moved onto IVF.
-During my first IVF transfer my doctor who was Jewish and me being a nonpracticing Jewish person.
-My doctor out of left field started singing beautiful Jewish prayers while doing my transfer.
+During my first IVF transfer my doctor who was Jewish and me being a nonpracticing Jewish person out of left field started singing beautiful Jewish prayers while doing my transfer.
 At first I had no idea where it was coming from.
 A voice that took your breath away.

 Now I was a free bird with no fertility clinic to call home.
 I was 40 years old and still no baby, and in a relationship that was heading South.
 I parked myself in front of the computer and started researching Southern California fertility clinics.
 I created a list of clinics that I was going to consult with.
-I was on a mission and determined to be pregnant by the end of the year.
+I was on a mission and, consequently, determined to be pregnant by the end of the year.
 This was a big step for me being that I’m a creature of habit.
-I’m terrible at making changes.
-When I set out to find my next fertility doctor I knew exactly what I wanted and what I needed.
-First, I knew I wanted to work with a clinic that offered personal care in a smaller atmosphere with huge success rates.
-My personality would be lost in one of those large multiple physician’s offices.
-You know the ones that you wait and hour to see the doctor and you end up never seeing the doctor that you came to see in the first place.
-This was just what I wanted to avoid.
-Second, I needed the next fertility doctor to be cutting edge.
-You know the doctor that thinks outside the box.
-The doctor that is taking infertility to the next level.
-Has something to offer someone like me.
-Here we go to my first consult.
+I’m terrible at making changes in my life.

-I know your thinking empty waiting room equals not good clinic.
+I know your thinking empty waiting room equals not a good clinic.
 Actually they schedule their consults during off clinic hours.
 I consider that brilliant.
 Next I moved onto meeting the doctor for my consult.
 I explained to him right out of the gate, ” I need you to offer me something different”.
 I need to go to another level to achieve success.
 What can you offer me?
 We talked and he offered me a procedure called Zift.
 It’s an old school procedure, but something he was having great success with advanced age fertility.
 I was honest and told him I had scheduled consults with a few other clinics.
 Off I went to my other consults.

 Next stop locating a great acupuncturist in Southern California.
 My former acupuncturist in Miami, Lori Bell introduced me to a great acupuncturist in California.
 I was on a mission to succeed.
 After leaving my first acupuncture appointment I received a call from Dr. John Jain.
 His exact words, “from the little bit I know of you I don’t think that you’ll be happy at the other clinics.
 I felt like I was reliving the movie when Renee Zellwegar tells Tom Cruise “you had me at hello”.
 Before I hung up the phone I was sold.
 Onto starting my infertility journey with Santa Monica Fertility http://www.santamonicafertility.com.

 You see change can be good.
 Sometimes it takes a new fertility clinic to find your success.
 What one reproductive endocrinologist cycle plan is for you can be completely different at another clinic.
 Yes, I felt guilty leaving my old clinic.
-However, I did find my success in California and welcomed my little into the world in 2010.
+However, I did find my success in California and welcomed my little baby boy into the world in 2010.
 When I relocated back to South Florida I shared my success with my former clinic even bringing my little guy for a visit.
 My former doctor couldn’t have been happier for me.
 Go for it!
 Make the change!!!!!!